 Laser and LED therapies have been shown to accelerate wound healing.
 The mechanism is thought to involve improved blood circulation prompted by red or infrared light penetrating the wound or skin.
 These non-varying wavelengths are typically selected for their properties of NOT being absorbed by blood and other tissue in the skin.

-The Rapid Discovery System™ opens new areas of wound study by providing wavelengths that are selectively absorbed by components in the blood, nerves, and skin.
+The Instant Feedback Platform™ opens new areas of wound study by providing wavelengths that are selectively absorbed by components in the blood, nerves, and skin.
 The new materials frequently become visible to the naked eyes during the first or second 2-minute treatment.

 This clip illustrates the visibility of the fresh blood at different wavelengths thanks to a handy smart phone.